htw-imi-showtime/showtime-website/content/ss22/master/m5-adipositas-prevention/challenges.md

 {{</section>}}

 {{<section title="Complex functionalities in a short period of time" >}}
 Precisely because of our long conceptual phase, it was not possible for us to incorporate all the functionalities in their complexity as we had actually planned.
-For example, we wanted to integrate various movement challenges, design a chatbot that does the incoming user evaluation or create a larger educational area with various facts and visualizations.
+For example, we wanted to integrate various movement challenges or create a larger educational area with various facts and visualizations.
 But these things could easily be integrated in **further releases**.
 {{</section>}}